Top of page

 Bio

-McAllister earned her BS in Biology from Davidson College and her PhD in Neurobiology from Duke University.
-Prior to joining UC Davis, she completed postdoctoral training at the Salk Institute.
-At UC Davis, she published over 80 manuscripts and chapters, was awarded 25 grants, and trained 10 graduate students, 13 postdocs and over 60 undergraduate researchers.
-McAllister is also the recipient of numerous awards and honors and is a highly sought-after speaker and scientific advisor.
+McAllister earned her BS in Biology from Davidson College and her PhD in Neurobiology from Duke University, and completed postdoctoral training at the Salk Institute.
+Career highlights include more than 80 publications, 25 awarded grants, service on numerous review panels and several foundation boards, and the mentorship of 10 graduate students, 13 postdocs, and over 60 undergraduate researchers.
+She is the recipient of numerous prestigious academic awards, including being elected as a 2025 AAAS Fellow.